 Step 1: Choose a place to plug in your electric pressure cooker.
 You’re looking for a place where the steam will vent away from cabinets and walls.

 Some people choose to place it on or right next to their stovetop; however, I don’t recommend this due to the potential to accidentally turn on the stove and melt the pressure cooker.
 (It really happens!)

 Many brands of electric pressure cookers recommend placing your cooker on a heat-resistant counter mat, especially if you plan to use your pressure cooker on a wood table.

-Check that the pressure cooker lid is properly assembled with the sealing ring in position and the float valve in place.
+Step 2: Check that the pressure cooker lid is properly assembled.
+You want to make sure the sealing ring is in position and the float valve in place.
 Run your finger along the sealing ring to ensure that there are no bulges or gaps.

 Double check that the inner pressure cooking pot is inside your housing.
 You can seriously damage your electric pressure cooker if you try to cook without the cooking pot in place inside the housing.

 Step 3: Add 1 cup water to the inner pressure cooking pot.
 (Don’t forget—the pressure cooker doesn’t work without the water!)

 Step 4: Close and lock the lid.
 Make sure the pressure release switch is in the Sealed position.
 Sealed is the term I use in my recipes; the exact terminology will vary by brand.

 - Instant Pot Duo: Turn the pressure release handle from Venting (steam icon) to Sealing (triple-S icon).